Audio/MIDI multitrack recording software

 Scrolling a list

-• Put a finger on the contents and move it up or down, no need to use the scrollbar.
+• Place a finger on the list contents and move it up or down.
+No need to use the scrollbar.

 Text in Comments window and Chords/Lyrics editors.